 It turns out that orange blossom water is a common ingredient in Middle Eastern cuisine.
 The fragrant, versatile liquid distilled from orange blossoms also shows up in recipes for French Madeleines, Mexican Wedding Cakes and the Ramos Gin Fizz cocktail.

-The first step is to measure the gin, cream, lemon juice, lime juice and simple syrup.
+The first step in this recipe is to measure the gin, cream, lemon juice, lime juice and simple syrup.
 We use a Japanese jigger to measure each of these liquids to ensure accurate measurements and minimize spillage.

-You’ll want to pour the liquids directly into a shaker after you measure each.
+Pour the liquids directly into a shaker after you measure each.
 We use a Boston shaker for this and other cocktail recipes.
-We own other shakers but this is our go-to shaker since it doesn’t leak and goes right into the dishwasher after we use it.
+While we own other shakers, this is our go-to shaker since it doesn’t leak and goes right into the dishwasher after we use it.

 Crack an egg and separate the egg white.
 The egg white goes into the shaker too.